 A credit card will also give you extra benefits—for example, extended warranties and purchase protection.
 Lastly, and going back to my first point, by using a rewards credit card and paying it in full each month, you will not pay interest, and you will earn reward points, which you can exchange for things like cash, gift cards, travel, and more.

 The Chase Sapphire Preferred® Card is an excellent example of a card that offers all of these benefits and much more.

 The Chase Sapphire Preferred® Card offers 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining, 2X points on all other travel purchases.
 Plus, you’ll earn 1 point per dollar spent on all other purchases.
-And if that’s not enough, know that you’ll also get 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-That’s equal to $750 toward travel when redeemed through Chase Ultimate Rewards®.
+And if that’s not enough, know that you’ll also earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

 Leverage the mobile app

 If you are using an acceptable bank, chances are they also had an excellent mobile app.
 Usually, within that mobile app, there is a feature to locate the free ATMs around you by using your location with the GPS in your phone.